dandiez/cattails-wildwood-story-insights/_wiki_contents/items/Blackberries Seeds Recipe.md

 Grow blackberries in your garden with these seeds!
 Blackberries make for a lovely snack.

-Can be sold: False

-Sell Price: 0 Mews

-Sell Price: 0 Mole Cash
+## main properties

 Rarity: Legendary

+Item uid: Blackberries Seeds Recipe

 Sorting priority: 22001

-Item uid: Blackberries Seeds Recipe

 # shops selling Blackberry Seeds Recipe: